purple248/neuralnet_pytorch/README.md

-# Simple LSTM neural net and RNN (Pytorch), with parameters optimization
+# Simple LSTM neural net and RNN, with parameters optimization

 This project contains the following codes files: